 What is your tryout or club philosophy?
 Here are some questions to consider.

 - Are you looking for volleyball players or athletes that can become volleyball players?

 - Are you looking for players with the most skill or with the most potential?

 - How are they right now vs. how good can they become with your coaching/training?
 What is their attitude, desire, effort – these are critical – how can you measure them?

-- If you are looking for VB skills, make sure you test all six skills.
+- If you are looking for volleyball skills, make sure you test all six skills.

 - If you are looking for athletes, have a combination of physical tests that can help you determine who is a good athlete and skill drills that tell you where they are at in their volleyball development.

-3) Notify all staff members of his/her role.
+3) Notify all staff members of their role.

 - Split up experienced coaches to be paired with newer coaches.
 Make sure there are coaches that can toss accurately on the hitting courts and that can hit accurately on the digging courts.

 - Have coaches that run drills and coaches that are evaluators only.
-Make sure that the evaluators either stay on one court and every player rotates to them or they systematically rotate to each court.
+Make sure that the evaluators either stay on one court and every player rotates to them, or that they systematically rotate to each court.
 Random walking around is not the best plan.